Questions and answers about US citizenship for intercountry adoptees, including how Congress could fix the problem.

 Is this information up to date?

-What’s the current law and what’s wrong with it?
+What is the current law, and what is wrong with it?

 The Child Citizenship Act of 2000 (known as the “CCA”) generally controls whether or not an intercountry adoptee to the United State automatically acquires U.S. citizenship.
-The CCA went into effect on February 27, 2001, and it ensured automatic citizenship to intercountry adoptees who were fully and finally adopted—but only if they were younger than 18 years of age at the time of the law’s effective date.
-That is, an intercountry adoptee who was 18 years of age on February 27, 2001, is excluded from the law and has not been eligible for automatic U.S. citizenship under current law.
-Thousands of intercountry adoptees—most of whom were born before 1983—did not then and still do not qualify today for automatic U.S. citizenship.
-Many may still lack U.S. citizenship today, and some intercountry adoptees may not even know they lack citizenship.
-Worse, dozens of adoptees have been deported to their countries of origin and others live in the U.S. under removal orders, subject to deportation at anytime.
+The CCA went into effect on February 27, 2001, and it ensured automatic citizenship to intercountry adoptees who were fully and finally adopted by US citizen parents—but only if they were younger than 18 years of age at the time of the law’s effective date.
+That is, an intercountry adoptee who was 18 years of age or older on February 27, 2001, is excluded from current law and is not eligible for automatic U.S. citizenship under the law.
+Thousands may still lack U.S. citizenship today, and some intercountry adoptees may not even know they lack US citizenship.
+Worse, dozens of adoptees have been deported to their countries of birth, and others live in the U.S. under removal orders, subject to deportation at anytime.

 What is Congress doing to fix this problem?